-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Redistration District No. File No.....
-Primary Registration District No. Redistered No. statement of OCCUPATION is very 2.
-FULL NAME (a) Residence. idence.
-No......(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred ds.
-How long in U.S., if of foreign birth?
+SEP 28 1935 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS 23758 CERTIFICATE OF DEATH 1.
+PLACE OF DEATH Redistration District No....
+File No.....
+Primary Registration District No. Registered No. (If nonresident give city or town and State) Length of residence in city or town where death occurred Now long in U.S., if of foreign birth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX 4.
-COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) MEREBY CERTIFY.
-That I attended deceased from 5A.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF sath occurred, on the date stated above, st......
-6. DATE OF BIRTH (MONTH, DAY AND YEAR) THE CAUSE OF DEATH® WAS AS FOLLOWS: 7.
-AGE YEARS Монти DAYS If LESS then 1 bra.
-5 min.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or sarticular kind of work .... (b) General nature of industry, business or establishment in (SECONDARY) which employed (or employer)..... (c) Name of employer 18.
+SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
+CERTIFY, That'I attended deceased from 5A.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF death occurred, on the date stated above, at...
+6. DATE OF BIRTH (MONTH, DAY AND TEAM THE CAUSE OF DEATH WARMS FOLLOW 7.
+AGE II LESS than 1 YEARS MONTHS.
+DAYS day,hrs.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry.
+(SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN IF NOT AT PLACE OF BEATHS...
-(STATE OR COUNTRY) IN AN OPHATION PRECEDE DEATHY 10.
-NAME OF FATHER Wasithere an autopsys 11.
-BIRTHPLACE OF FATHER/CITY OR ADW (STATE OR COUNTRY) 12.
-MAIDEN NAME OF \State the Disease Causing Dears, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OR TOW (1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or STATE OR COUNTRY HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?....
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY 10.
+NAME OF FATHER WAS THERE AN AUTOPSY?.... of information 11.
+BIRTHPLACE OF FATHER (CITY OR TOWN (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHE State the DISEASE CAUSING DEATH of in deaths from VIOLENT CAUSES, state 13.
+BIRTHPLACE OF MOTHER (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. 19 PLACE OF BURIAL CREMATION OR REMOVAL DATE OF BURIAL (Address) 15.
+14. ACE OF BURIAL, CREMATION, OR REMOVAL DATE OF SURIAL INFORMANT (ezsabbA) 15.
+20. UNDERTAKEN ADDRESS REGISTRAR